GLAUKEN/trading-bot/README.md

     ema(data, period);

-### Relative Strength Index - RSI
+### Relative Strength Index - RSI:

-Momentum oscillator that measures the speed and change of price movements
+Momentum oscillator that measures the speed and change of price movements.

 **RSI oscillates between 0 and 100:**